India Warehousing & Logistics Show To Celebrate 10 Years Of Legacy In Mumbai

 In addition to that, this year, the event is set to converge leading players like Gandhi Automations, Indian Enterprises, Rubber King, ACE, Craftsman Automation, Alphalogic Industries, Rubber King, Avians Innovations Technology, Daifuku Intralogistics, Effistack India, Custom Engineering, Ardex Endura, Banner Engineering India, Creintors Automation, Giraffe Storage, E-Con Systems, Pilz India, Sitics Logistic, Visaman Infra Projects, Bootup Space, Service Link, GEAR, ALP Aeroflex, Shah Realtors, Fenwick and Ravi (FAR), Srushti Enterprises, Techno Drive Engineering, Assert SecureTech, Kalinda Technical Services, New Era Warehouse, Greatwhite Global, Impression Systems & Engineers, Fronius India, Life Care Logistic, Stark Steel, G.D.
 Logistics Park, Winner Technoplast among other big names.

 Attendees can pre-register at to receive their entry tickets.
-We look forward to welcoming you to India Warehousing & Logistics Show from 21-23 November 2023 at Bombay Exhibition Centre, Goregaon (E), Mumbai.
+We look forward to welcoming you to the India Warehousing & Logistics Show from 21-23 November 2023 at the Bombay Exhibition Centre, Goregaon (E), Mumbai.

 If you require further information, please contact us: